ChangeVision/astah-plantuml-plugin/README.md

 ### 🔄 Conversion Specifications

-#### 📥 From PlantUML to Astah
+#### 📥 From PlantUML to Astah (`▲toAstah`)

-- On the first conversion, a new diagram will be created in Astah.
+When importing PlantUML diagrams into Astah, a new diagram is always created.

-- From the second time onward, new elements will be **merged** into the existing diagram.
-Existing elements will be **left unchanged**, and deleted items in the PlantUML text will be **ignored**.
+However, if a blank diagram is already open in the Diagram Editor and its type matches the PlantUML diagram being imported, the elements will be added to the existing open diagram instead of creating a new one.

-- Only **new classes** are added; updating attributes or operations in existing classes will not be reflected.
+If the PlantUML code includes multiple diagrams (defined between @startuml and @enduml), each will be imported as a separate diagram in Astah.

-- If multiple diagrams are described (multiple `@startuml` ~ `@enduml` blocks), each one will be imported as a separate diagram.
-However, if the order or type of diagrams is changed afterward, updates may not work correctly.
+#### 📤 From Astah to PlantUML (`▼toPlant`)

-#### 📤 From Astah to PlantUML
+When exporting diagrams from Astah to PlantUML, the output is **fully regenerated** every time.

-- The output will be **fully regenerated** every time; no merge is performed.
+The export does not merge with or update any previously generated PlantUML code.

 ---